Creating the Perfect Package

 With the increased emphasis on self-service marketing at supermarkets, drugstores, and even department stores, the role of packaging is significant.
 For example, in a typical supermarket a shopper passes about six hundred items per minute—or one item every tenth of a second.
 Thus, the only way to get some consumers to notice a product is by in-store displays, shelf hangers, tear-off coupon blocks, other point-of-purchase devices, or, last but not least, effective packages.

 Packaging provides an opportunity for a product to jump out and differentiate itself on the crowded, viciously competitive shelves of supermarkets, drugstores, department stores, and other retailers.
 Every single customer who buys a product inevitably interacts with the packaging, which is what makes it such a potentially powerful touch point.

-Clarifying the Role(s) Packaging Can Play
+The Roles Packaging Can Play

 Marketers invest a great deal on motivational research, color testing, psychological manipulation, and so on in order to learn how the majority of consumers will react to a new package.
 Based on the results of this research, past experience, and the current and anticipated decisions of competitors, marketers determine what primary role the package will play relative to the product.
 They determine which of the following needs to be included:

 Example: One Dutch packaging company developed a cardboard package design for fresh produce sold in the Netherlands and exported to other countries.
 The decorative elements were based on world-famous, collectible Delft blue porcelain, to convey high quality and desirability.

 Example: Product protection and child-proofing are standard features in the packaging of Tylenol, Benadryl, Children’s Motrin, and other over-the-counter drugs.

 Example: Dosage information for drugs and “how to use this product” information for a variety of appliances, devices, and other products helps ensure that consumers use products responsibly and as intended.

 - Legal compliance